 7. Hakeem Olajuwon — $200 M

-The key to becoming a rich basketball player is longevity and Hakeem Olajuwon is living proof.
+The key to becoming a rich basketball player is longevity, and Hakeem Olajuwon is living proof.
 ‘The Dream’ spent 18 years in the NBA, which allowed him to establish an astonishing $200 million for his net worth.
 Today he earns millions of dollars by training the likes of LeBron James, Dwight Howard and Kobe Bryant (before he retired).

 6. Kobe Bryant — $380 M

 Kobe Bryant has had an incredible basketball career that surpasses almost everyone on this list.
 His net worth hovers right around $380 million.
-Kobe loves storytelling and has appeared on several interview during his retirement — he’s stated several times that he’s hungry for a new challenge, a business challenge.
+Kobe loves storytelling and has appeared on several interviews during his retirement — he’s stated several times that he’s hungry for a new challenge, a business challenge.
 Kobe has invested 100 million dollars in an investment fund.
-We’re look forward to following his future business endeavors.
+We’re looking forward to following his future business endeavors.

 5. LeBron James — $400 M